ecomp-shONgit/styloAH/README.md

 **Jenson-Shannon**: Use Jenson Shannon divergence as "distance" computation.

-**Kallback-Leibler**: Use Kallback-Leibler divergence implementation as distance computation.
+**Kullback-Leibler**: Use Kullback-Leibler divergence implementation as distance computation.

 ## USAGE: OUTPUT